BalmungSan/scala-mongodb-streaming/README.md

 + Monix, licensed under the Apache License 2.0.

 ```
-Copyright 2019-2019 All scala-mongodb-streaming contributors
+Copyright 2019-2019 All scala-mongodb-streaming contributors.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.